 Overall, I would rate this hotel 3/5 stars and I might stay here again or try somewhere else.

 I also did a TON of research before we left and made this map of cheap eating places and sights to see.
-The best places we ate were: Grazia & Graziella in Trastevere (AMAZING caprese, fried artichoke, fries with feta and tiramisu!!), That’s Amore, Pizzarium, Gelateria Valentino and San Crispino Geleteria.
+The best places we ate were: Grazia & Graziella in Trastevere (AMAZING caprese, fried artichoke, fries with feta, foccaccia and tiramisu!!
+But I’ll warn you the pasta is VERY al-dente), That’s Amore (excellent mains like spaghetti which aren’t crunchy), Pizzarium, Gelateria Valentino and San Crispino Geleteria.